 Jennifer is an attorney specializing in family law and immigration law.
 In her family law practice, she represents clients in various litigation and mediation cases, including divorce, child custody, child support, spousal support, property division, and Hague Convention cases.
-In her immigration law practice, she focuses extensively on humanitarian-based petitions.
+In her immigration law practice, she counsels businesses on immigration compliance and enforcement matters, providing strategic guidance to navigate complex regulatory frameworks and mitigate enforcement risks.

 Before joining Boardman Clark, Jennifer established the Non-Profit Consulting Group, wherein she collaborated with NGOs and the African Bank of Development to further social justice and human rights issues in the Middle East.
 Her extensive research on human trafficking abuse has given her a distinctive perspective on civil and human rights issues.

-Jennifer is deeply engaged in the Madison community, serving on the Board of Directors for the Madison Children’s Museum.
+Jennifer is deeply engaged in the Madison community, serving on the Board of Directors for the Madison Children’s Museum and the Wisconsin Chamber Orchestra.
+She is President-elect of the Dane County Bar Association.
 She also represents the City of Madison on the Sister City Committee and serves as the Madison representative for Cusco, Peru, fostering economic and political collaboration between the two cities.
-Additionally, she is a member of the Art and Wine Auction Committee for Tandem Press at the University of Wisconsin.

 Admitted to Practice